New York Oversize/Overweight Permits

-|Length:||No set amount: state determines on individual basis.|
+|Length:||No set amount.
+The state determines the limits on an individual basis.|

-|Height:||14’ and over (over 13’6 on Thruway) requires a route survey.|
+|Height:||14’ and over (over 13’6” on Thruway) requires a route survey.|

 |Superloads:||Any vehicle or combination which is:

-You must be registered for at least the amount of weight you are permitting for New York.
+You must be registered for at least the amount of weight you are permitting for in New York.

 New York City:

-|Overhang:||Over 10’ front or rear overhang – 1 escort.|
+|Overhang:||Over 10’ front or rear overhang – 1 escort|

 New York City:

-|Weight:||Over 200,000 pounds – police escort.
-Speed, etc.: Police escort also required whenever a vehicle must centerline a bridge or highway.
-Escort also required if permit vehicle cannot maintain normal highway speeds (within 20 mph of posted speed).|
+|Weight:||Over 200,000 lbs. – police escort.
+A police escort is also required whenever a vehicle must centerline a bridge or highway.
+Escorts are also required if permit vehicle cannot maintain normal highway speeds (within 20 mph of posted speed).|

 New York State: